Rat-S/test-blog/_posts/2016-06-25-always-wearing-condom-isnt-safer.md

 **It is always safe to war a [condom](http://www.wikihow.com/Use-a-Condom).**

-The above sentence might be very irrelevant to the rest of the post, so is the financial advice given by bigots.
+The above sentence might be very irrelevant to the rest of the post; so is the financial advice given by bigots.
 Unfortunately the world is full of bigots; just the way how internet is full of shit - like this post.

 The shit I wanted to crap today is about how most *people* go advising that saving is a very good habit and how it could help someone's financial situation.
 (Edit: by [saving](https://en.wikipedia.org/wiki/Saving), I meant saving money.
 Not some shitty document that you were editing earlier.)
 The problem with that advise is that whoever takes this malarkey is someone who is already *fucked up financially*.
 And it goes without saying that these lunatic bastards are probably in deep shit known as debt.